-A high risk of rip currents is in effect for Guam, Rota, Tinian, and Saipan through late Friday night.
+A high risk of rip currents remains in effect for Guam, Rota, Tinian, and Saipan through Sunday afternoon along north and east facing reefs.
 Rip currents can sweep even the best swimmers away from the shore into deeper water.
-Inexperienced swimmers should remain out of the water due to dangerous conditions.
 If caught in a rip current, do not swim against the current.
 Swim in a direction following the shoreline, face the shore and call or wave for help.

 Visit the following links for the latest advisory information: